NataliaVelasquez18/Employee-database/README.md

 ## Business Problem

-Managing company data in Excel or VBA can become conversome with large amounts of information.
-When organizations need to scale, the need to store and manage their data in a way that is efficient.
+Managing company data in Excel or VBA can become conversome as organizations grow and more business users need answers from data.
+As companies scale they need to put a different system in place to store and manage large amounts of data.
 The purpose of this project is to show how to build a database using SQL when transitioning from using csv files and how efficient is to retrive any information needed for analysis.

 ---